IndrajeetPatil/ggstatsplot/README.md

 ## `ggbarstats`

-In case you are not a fan of pie charts (for very good reasons), you can alternatively use `ggbarstats` function which has a similar syntax-
+In case you are not a fan of pie charts (for very good reasons), you can alternatively use `ggbarstats` function which has a similar syntax.

+N.B.
+The *p*-values from one-sample proportion test are displayed on top of each bar.

 ``` r
 # for reproducibility